 Read more: 10 places you need to see when driving from Colorado to Vegas »

 Highway 191 from Moab to Lake Powell

 Looking south on Utah Highway 191 at Monument Valley — Photo courtesy of Getty Images / 4FR

 It’s around 186 miles from Moab to Lake Powell – a long highway packed with an endless amount of outdoor adventure and recreation.
 This road trip gives you access to Arches National Park, the Valley of the Gods, Goosenecks State Park and Monument Valley.

 Those looking for Ancestral Puebloan ruins can search for petroglyphs around Bluff, Utah, and catch a glimpse of the Tsegi villages.
 To get a taste of the region, wine lovers can spend some time experiencing local wines at the Spanish Valley Vineyard and Winery.

-10 songs about driving you need to add to your road trip playlist
+Explore: 10 songs about driving you need to add to your road trip playlist